polyglotted/app-launcher/README.markdown

 Set the type of the project to be _"jar"_ and not a _"war"_.
 But set your project to have the default maven structure for developing a web-application; i.e. the web application code should live under the _"src/main/webapp"_ directory.

-Ensure that the _"src/main/webapp"_ directory is added as a source folder to the build path (i.e. included in the classpath when executing code) within the IDE.
+Ensure that the _"src/main/webapp"_ directory is available as a folder within the IDE.

 When you use maven to compile the project, it automatically generates a ${artifactId}-webapp.launch file that you can use to launch the application.